Jaswanthbommu-rp/unified-login/CoreMigration/Services/UnifiedLogin.UserNotification/README.md

 - Check logs in `logs/` directory

 ### No jobs executing
-- Verify `IntervalSeconds` is set correctly
+- Verify `DailyExecutionTime` is set correctly
-- Check if PeriodicTimer is running (log entries every interval)
+- Check if daily scheduler is running (log entries with next execution time)
+- Wait for scheduled time to arrive
 - Ensure database has pending notifications

 ### High memory usage